rawcreative/fpp/www/readme.md

     curl -sS https://getcomposer.org/installer | php

 To make it easy to switch between the v1 and v2 interfaces during development, install NGINX and PHP-fpm.
 This way we can simple stop apache and start nginx after changing branches, instead of having to manually edit the vhost files.
+If you'd prefer to just keep apache for the time being, you'll need to change the DocumentRoot to /opt/fpp/www/public in /etc/apache2/sites-available/default so that the app is displayed properly

     sudo apt-get install nginx php5-fpm php5-mcrypt php5-sqlite